lorrainescanlon/brendan-the-navigator/README.md

 ![Footer](docs/images/footer.PNG)

 ### Features Left to Implement
-- As a future add on, a feature that would display the results on the vote button.
+- As a future add on, a feature that would display the results of the vote button.
 Shown as a graphic to illustrate what percentage of users believe Brendan reached America versus the percentage that believe he didn't.
 - An interactive map of Brendans 7 year voyage would be a great feature to support the existing content.
 - I think on very large devices a horizontal implementation of the timeline could make better use of screen space.